Belle Isle Park: Belle Isle Nature Center

 The Belle Isle Nature Center (BINC) is a nature center that encompasses approximately 4 acres (1.6 ha) of undisturbed forested wetland on Belle Isle.
 The nature center provides year-round educational, recreational and environmental conservation opportunities for the community.

 A Deer Encounter, where fallow deer that once roamed the island can be fed by visitors, is part of a multi-phase project to convert the former Belle Isle Zoo into a nature center focusing on Michigan wildlife, flora and fauna.
 The BINC also includes a renovated auditorium, a turtle exhibit featuring native Michigan turtles, an indoor beehive allowing year-round viewing of bee behavior, a spider exhibit, and a Creation Station for children's educational programming.

 Dossin Great Lakes Museum

 The Dossin Great Lakes Museum is a maritime museum.
 Located on The Strand on Belle Isle Park, this museum places special interest on Detroit's role on national and regional maritime history.
 The 16000 sqft museum features exhibits such as one of the largest collection of model ships in the world, and the bow anchor of the legendary SS Edmund Fitzgerald.

 Giant slide

 A large playground slide was opened in the park in 1967.
 The slide was closed for two years during the COVID-19 pandemic, and upon reopening experienced issues with the speed at which riders were descending, which was attributed to the fact it had been freshly waxed.
+The slide's issues were satirized by Detroit-based comedy rapper Gmac Cash in an August 2022 song titled "Giant Slide."